 The Thresholds and scores page allows you to configure thresholds and other OWASP security policy settings.
-You can access these settings by clicking the Thresholds and Scores link.
+You can access these settings by clicking Thresholds and Scores.

 This page can be used to tune the sensitivity of your WAF with respect to thresholds and scores.

 You may want to add new rules to your WAF based on changing attack patterns and risks to your application.
 You can add new rules by using the scope filters displayed under the search box to browse, search, and select new rules.
 Selecting the Include all filter will display all rules in the current rule library in the Rule View.

 By selecting Include all, you will see considerably more rules than you have currently active.
 Pagination allows you to browse through the rule base.

 Once the rules are available to browse, you can use the search box to search for a specific rule ID or keyword.
 For example, if you're interested in protecting against Apache Struts2 vulnerabilities published in CVE-2017-9805, you might search for

 You can view the rule source by selecting Details.
 This provides you with more information about how the rule executes in VCL.